ionic-team/capacitor-site/versioned_docs/version-v2/guides/security.md

 ---
-title: Security
+title: Security Best Practices for Capacitor
+sidebar_label: Security
 description: Security best practices for your Capacitor apps
 contributors:
   - mlynch
 ---

-# Security Best Practices for Capacitor

 Every Capacitor developer is responsible for making sure their app is following security best practices.
 Without proper care, major security issues can crop up which can prove extremely damaging and expensive.